pingcap/docs/tidb-cloud/built-in-monitoring.md

 ## Metrics retention policy

-- For Dedicated Tier clusters, the metrics data is kept for 7 days.
+- For TiDB Dedicated clusters, the metrics data is kept for 7 days.
-- For Serverless Tier clusters, the metrics data is kept for 3 days.
+- For TiDB Serverless clusters, the metrics data is kept for 3 days.

-## Metrics for Dedicated Tier clusters
+## Metrics for TiDB Dedicated clusters

-The following sections illustrate the metrics on the Metrics page for Dedicated Tier clusters.
+The following sections illustrate the metrics on the Metrics page for TiDB Dedicated clusters.

 ### Overview